Beware Of Church Forms*++

 But think about it.
 Did the concrete need the forms to become a useful driveway?
 Not really.
 The concrete could have just as easily been poured right out onto the ground and the top smoothed out for a place to drive.
 But there’s something about the order of the straight edges that is more pleasing to our eyes.

-I would learn later in life that more things use forms than just concrete; many more things in fact.
+I would learn later in life that more things use forms than just concrete; many more in fact.
 One of those things is the church.
 In some ways the church is like wet concrete in that it has liberty.
 The Bible really doesn’t say that much about how we ought to do church, so in some ways the whole Sunday morning observance is formless.
 It’s like the cement truck pouring out wet mud for us to do with as appeals to us most.
 Some like to simply pour the mud out and let it flow wherever.
 Others like to build elaborate forms that make elaborate shapes.
 And then there’s everything in between.

 But like concrete, the church also hardens.
 It takes jack hammers and chisels to change the shape of hardened concrete, and pretty much with church forms too, which is not necessarily a bad thing.
 This is true… well, maybe mostly or somewhat true, for every church form, even the “formless” forms.
 Yes, some like to think that since they didn’t use a form that they are still malleable.
 But that’s not true.
 Just try to put some shape into a hardened pile of concrete and you’ll see what I mean.
 The formlessness is itself the form.
 And others like to think that because they have elaborate forms, that their forms make them orthodox, or at least protect them against unorthodoxy.
 That’s not true either.

 Western “Church” 1 has an overall shape something like this: We sing some songs as a form of worship, and then we listen to a message.
 You would be hard pressed to find a church that doesn’t fit this basic form.
 Since the Bible is not specific on exactly how it’s done, there is liberty to do it this way, or to not I would say.
 But within that form you will find many different sub-forms.
 Some want upbeat songs with lots of instruments, and others want more solemn songs, or no instruments, or whatever.
 Some people want a preacher who gives a little chit chat, and others want a preacher who yells to make his points.
 So each believer goes to the particular church that suits his particular fancy, and that’s kind of how it all works; and that’s fine I guess.
 But be on your guard.
-The mere existence of all of these forms can invite decption into your midst and your minds.
+The mere existence of all of these forms, or the supposed lack of them, can invite deception into your midst and your minds.
 Here’s how.

 It is glaringly apparent that no form has thwarted the deluge of apostasy in our day, but only the hearts of men who have kept God’s Word.
 Truth always trumps form.
 Always!
-So the more you love God and His truth from scripture, the less the forms will matter to you.
+So the more you love God and His truth taught in scripture, the less the forms will matter to you.

 I pray for you dear children that God would put an unquenchable thirst for Himself, and His truth in your hearts; that you would see past the distractions that are so plentiful, and that God would bless you with discernment.
 I pray that wisdom would reign in your hearts and minds, and that you would not get swept away by this fad or that, but that you would set your faces toward the mark, eyes fixed on Jesus, and that you would walk the path laid out for you.